SamScherer1/SwiftDJITutorials/source/ios-tutorials/BridgeAppDemo.md

 >
 >**1.** If it's the first time to run the application, which isn't registered before, you may need to connect your Mac or iOS device's WiFi to the internet and build and run the app for registration.
 Next time, you can connect their WiFi back to the DJI Product to debug without problems.
 >
 >**2.** You may notice the video is clear without mosaic.
-Because the iOS device use hardware decoding for live video, which is better than software decoding.
+This is because the iOS device uses hardware decoding for live video, which is better than software decoding.
 >

 ### Summary

    Congratulations!
 You've learned how to use DJI Bridge App to debug your application using DJI Mobile SDK.
 Also, for better understanding, the tutorial shows you how to show the live video view from the DJI Product's camera and control the camera to take photo and record video too.

-   With DJI Bridge App, you can build your application with DJI Mobile SDK more efficiently.
+   With DJI Bridge App, you can develop your application with DJI Mobile SDK more efficiently.
 Hope you enjoy this tutorial, Thanks!